lyvelyte/moduleTest/README.md

 3) From command prompt, run bin/moduleTest.bat

-Intellectual property of Brendan J. Alvey All rights reserved.
+Authorized use only.
+Intellectual property of Brendan J. Alvey.
+All rights reserved.
 Distribution is prohibited.
+Nanos gigantum humeris insidentes.